foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/kernels/arc_mli/README.md

 ## Usage

-embARC MLI Library is used by default to speed up execution of some kernels for asymmetrically quantized layers.
-This means that usual project generation for ARC specific target implies usage of embARC MLI.
+embARC MLI Library is used to speed up execution of some kernels for asymmetrically quantized layers and can be applied with the option `OPTIMIZED_KERNEL_DIR=arc_mli`.
+This means that usual project generation for
+ARC specific target implies usage of embARC MLI.

 For example: